What’s the role of HR in payroll processing?

 5. Payroll Administration: HR handles administrative tasks related to payroll processing, including preparing pay cheques or electronic transfers for employees, distributing payslips or statements, and addressing any payroll-related inquiries or discrepancies.

-6. Benefits Administration: In most organizations, HR manages employee benefits programs such as health insurance, retirement plans, and other voluntary deductions that impact payroll processing.
+6. Benefits Administration: In most organisations, HR manages employee benefits programs such as health insurance, retirement plans, and other voluntary deductions that impact payroll processing.

 7. Reporting and Record-keeping: HR maintains accurate records of payroll transactions and generates reports for management’s review or external audits.
 These reports may include payroll expenses, tax filings, year-end reports, etc.